clobrano/letsdo/README.md

     $ cat ~/.letsdo
     letsdopath: ~/Dropbox/

-Having a configuration file is not necessary, if not present, Letsdo will use the $HOME folder to store its data.
+To have a configuration file is not necessary since Letsdo uses the $HOME as default folder to store its data.
-However, setting a datapath is useful in order to share the tasks with multiple systems (on Dropbox for example)
+However, setting a datapath is useful in order to share tasks on multiple devices (with Dropbox for example)

-Finally, Letsdo does not really need a task name to start, so you can start tracking your work and choose a name for it later.

-    $ letsdo
-    No running task.
-Let's create a new unnamed one (y/N)?:

-or with the --force flag

-    $ letsdo --force
-      Starting task 'unkown'

-and if you've forgotten to start/stop a task at the right moment, just use the --time flag followed by the HOUR:MINUTE string of the correct moment.
+Finally, if you forgot to start/stop a task at the right moment, just use the --time flag followed by the HOUR:MINUTE string of the correct moment if in the same day or "DATE HOUR:MINUTE".

+e.g.

+    $ letsdo -s -t "2016-10-12 12:00"

+This command stops the running tasks storing the "stop time" at the given date.
+Letsdo will guess some data if not provided, as example `letsdo -s -t "02-04 12:00` will stop the running task assuming the date being the 4th of Febbruary of the **current** year.

 ## @Contexts, +tags and autocompletion